-Peer-to-peer File Sharing Software – Computer software, other than computer and network operating systems, that has the capability of allowing the computer on which the software is used to designate files available for transmission to another computer using the software, to transmit files directly to another computer using the software, and to request transmission of files from another computer using the same software.
+Peer-to-Peer File Sharing Software: Computer software, other than computer and network operating systems, that has the capability to allow the computer on which it is used to designate files available for transmission to, transmit files directly to, and request transmission of files from another computer using the same software.
 Examples include, but are not limited to,KaZaA, BitTorrent, Gnutella, eDonkey, eMule, Direct Connect, Vuze, Ares.

 A. Ownership and Access to University Information Resources; No Right to Privacy

 Except as otherwise provided by HOOP 201, HOOP 92 or any other applicable university or UT System policies or Regents Rules pertaining to ownership of intellectual property, all University Information Resources and University Data are the property of the university and subject to this policy and all other applicable university and UT System policies.
 All University Data created and/or retained by a User are subject to this policy, even if created, stored, processed and/or transmitted on a User’s or another person’s personal computer, smart phone, e-mail account, or other personal device or other non-university owned website.